A very warm and special double "thank you" to best‑selling author Richard Castle for so kindly

 looking for Cassiopeia Mellon.
 I've just flown in from Dublin.
 I went to the SuperNatCon

 Symposium to find her.
-People there told me that you had been looking for because she was in
+People there told me that you had been looking for her because

 "I did find her and she is safe," Heat said, discreetly glancing at the tags on her luggage.
 One said